doctrine-extensions/DoctrineExtensions/doc/annotations.md

 ## Timestampable annotations

 Timestampable will update date fields on create, update or property change.
-If you set/force date manualy it will not update it.
+If you set/force date manually it will not update it.

 ### @Gedmo\Mapping\Annotation\Timestampable (required)